JasperFx/jasper/documentation/documentation/bootstrapping/configuring_jasper.md

 <[sample:CustomServiceRegistry]>

-## Environment Name
+## Hosting Environment

 Jasper exposes the [ASP.Net Core Environment name](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/environments) with this usage:

 <[sample:EnvironmentNameRegistry]>

-You can use the `EnvironmentName` property within the constructor function of your `JasperRegistry` to do conditional configuration based on environment.
+You can use the `EnvironmentName` property within the constructor function of your `JasperRegistry` to do conditional configuration based on environment just like you would in an ASP.Net Core application:

+<[sample:UsingEnvironmentName]>

+You can also access the current application directory and other information from the `IHostedEnvironment` property on the context object in both signatures.

 ## Service Registrations